tongbaojia/MakePlot/README.md

 lsetup 'sft releases/pyanalysis/1.5_python2.7-d641e'
 ```

 ###### Introduction to the work flow
+The current datasets are at:
 You will need the input file from XhhBoosted first.
 Contact me to get input files.

 - To skim input MiniNtuple to boosted only(having at least 2 large R jets in the events): skimFile.py
 - To split files from ProcessXhhMiniNtuples to smaller copies: splitFile.py
 - To generate histograms, or reweighted histograms, from TinyTree: PlotTinyeTree.py
 - To generate master dictionary, do fit on the leading large R jet mass and predictions: get_count.py
 - To plot all the distributions: plot.py
-- To genearte reweighting values: reweight.py
+- To genearte reweighting values: reweight.py; run full reweighting chain: Run_reweight.py
 - To plot trigger efficiency studies: plot_trigeff.py
 - To plot signal sample efficiencies: plot_sigeff.py
 - To generate cutflow table: plot_cutflow.py